spipu/lxd-tools/README.md

 ## lxdfile

-you can create a `lxdfile` to easily configure a lxc.
+you can create a `lxdfile` to easily configure a lxd.
 Here is a example:

 ```
 name=test